rebelvg/framework.VR/readme.txt

 I added a ZES script that allows to place objects in zeus and copy their positions to the clipboard.
 It works only in singleplayer so there's no reason to delete the module from the mission when exporting it to the final version.

+Framework now supports per-side loadouts. loadoutArray_west loadoutArray_east loadoutArray_guer
+loadoutArray_civ
+and for boxes and cars
+0 = [this, WEST] execVM "scripts\boxes\box.sqf";
+0 = [this, EAST] execVM "scripts\boxes\box.sqf";
+0 = [this, RESISTANCE] execVM "scripts\boxes\box.sqf";
+0 = [this, CIVILIAN] execVM "scripts\boxes\box.sqf";

+If framework can't find the correct side loadoutArray it will always fallback to the loadoutArray.
+If loadoutArray is empty framework will skip the loadouts.
 */